OnzCoin/onz-network-stats/README.md

-# Lisk Network Stats
+# Onz Network Stats

-This is a visual interface for tracking lisk network status.
+This is a visual interface for tracking onz network status.
 It uses WebSockets to receive stats from running nodes and output them through an angular interface.
-It is the front-end implementation for [lisk-network-reporter](https://github.com/karek314/lisk-network-reporter).
+It is the front-end implementation for [onz-network-reporter](https://github.com/OnzCoin/onz-network-reporter).

 ![Screenshot](https://raw.githubusercontent.com/karek314/lisk-network-stats/master/lisk-network-stats-screenshot.png)